Inflammation of the glans penis and foreskin

-Seborrheic dermatitis is treated by washing the genitals with water and soap twice daily for the entire duration of the inflammation.
+Seborrheic dermatitis is treated by washing the genitals with water and a suitable cleaning substance for the intimate area twice daily for the entire duration of the inflammation.
 After washing, the glans and the foreskin should be dried and antiseptic hydrocortisone cream applied.
 The rash usually eases within a few days.

 When should you seek treatment?